 Also known as the Ravenous Traveler, I've worked as a culinary travel writer for more than 15 years and helped to write 17 published books.
 Most recently, I've worked as a restaurant critic for Willamette Week and Down East Magazine, and, prior to that, I was the editor of Eater Portland.
-My interest in food, community, and sustainability has its roots in the tiny fishing village (and nationally recognized dead-end town) of Milbridge, Maine.
+My interest in food, community, and sustainability has its roots in the tiny fishing village of Milbridge, Maine.
 My parents were hippies who were part of the back-to-the-land movement, and the homesteading lifestyle wasn't bad at all.
 We produced most of our own food.
 My dad built a schooner, but first he had to cut down trees, dragged them from the woods with horses, and saw and plane the logs into boards.
 I like to think I produce handmade works based on his example.

 The poet Theodore Enslin played a formative role in my development as a writer.
 Growing up, I did yard work for the renowned poet, and he would sprinkle insights into the craft of writing throughout the day (I shared some of them in my TEDx talk).
 Our friendship lasted nearly two decades, including a ten-year written correspondence.